rwlowry/gcloud-scripts/README.md

 And now you are ready to start on demand docker instances with GPU support!

 I included a couple more scripts `start-gpu-instance.sh` and `start-cpu-instance.sh` as examples.
 They just start a preemptible instance from an image file and then keep checking ssh until the instance is started.
-I generally have a persisten partition
+I generally have a persistent partition that I store my data on and attach to the instance when it starts up.